Bapppis/recall-dungeon/README.md

 Explore the mysterious dungeon where you have awakened.
 Decide whether you will go further down the dungeon or try to escape to the surface!

-This project includes a custom Java-based game engine designe specifically for grid-based dungeon gameplay.
+This project includes a custom Java-based game engine designed specifically for grid-based dungeon gameplay.
 All game logic, entity systems, map parsing, and command handling are part of a custom Java game engine I am developing from scratch.

 ---